AliExpress Supplier Risk: How to Verify Reliable Sellers in 2026

 Warn other buyers.
 Leave an honest, detailed review with photos.
 This helps other dropshippers avoid the same supplier.
 Be specific about what went wrong so the review is useful, not just a star rating.

 Cut your losses and move on.
 Do not continue ordering from a supplier who has already shown they are unreliable, even if they offer a discount or promise to "fix the issue."
-A supplier who scams once will scam again.
+A supplier who has failed to deliver is unlikely to improve.
 Replace them and update your store listings accordingly.

 Frequently Asked Questions